dmarrazzo/swf-task/README.md

 The core of this project is a single-page application (SPA) that simulates the behavior of the external system.
 This SPA features a user-friendly task list interface.
 Users can select a task from the list and then provide a string-based result upon completion.
 This simulated environment allows for thorough testing and evaluation of the task delegation and result handling mechanisms within the workflow.

+> [!CAUTION]
+> This application is a Proof of Concept and deliberately designed not to scale out.
+> It must run as a single instance and isn't resilient to restart.
+> In fact, the data store and event distribution (SSE) are kept in memory.

+## Run the demo locally

-## Launch Serverless Workflow engine inside a container
+### Launch Serverless Workflow engine inside a container

 Launch the Serverless Workflow engine: